-You want to make sure that you are ingesting a proper amount of protein so to help your muscles to build up, but you also want to make sure that you eat a lot of fats as well.
+You want to make sure that you are ingesting a proper amount of protein so to help your muscles to build up.
+You also want to make sure that you eat a lot of fats as well.

-It sounds strange, but calves bulk up better if you pick up some fat on them first, and then work the fat so that they become solid and muscular.
+It sounds strange, but calves bulk up better if you pick up some fat on them first.

 It will take time and effort to do this, and you will have to be careful with your diet so you don’t gain too much fat in other areas of the body.

 However, in general, this approach works quite well.

 Getting a quality pair of calves that compliment your solid quads and hamstrings will take work over the long term.

 That being said, on the off chance that you are ready to invest the energy and exertion, we can guarantee you that your efforts will pay off.